 The archives re-opened on June 7, 1989.
 The complex logistics of that move were coordinated by Elisa Baldwin (seen below) who began her career at the archives shortly after it was established.
 In the early years Baldwin's modest pay came from grants and the profits from the sale of prints from the Overbey and Reed negatives, many of which she personally made in the darkroom that Thomason had set up for that purpose.
 Eventually she became a tenured member of the university library faculty (the archives had been made a division of the library shortly after it was founded).
 Baldwin served the archives faithfully until she retired at the end of August 2005.
 Her role in the development of the archives was crucial.

-Since its move to the Springhill campus, the number of collections held by the archives has increased dramatically.
+Since its move to Springhill Avenue, the number of collections held by the archives has increased dramatically.
 You can read more about some of them here.
 The McCall Library, with over one million negatives, prints, and slides, now holds the largest photograph collection in the region.
 In 2007, more than fifty of our images were featured in the Ken Burns documentary The War.
-Our rich photographic history of the city – a place that was greatly affected by World War II – was one reason the award-winning filmmaker gave for including Mobile in his documentary.
-In the years prior to and after The War the material held by The Library has been used to illustrate or write numerous books, articles, theses, and dissertations, and our photographs have been used for everything from decorating office space to placemats for wedding receptions.
+Our rich photographic history of the city – a place that was greatly affected by World War II – was one reason the award-winning filmmaker gave for including Mobile as one of the four cities that were the subject of his documentary.
+In the years prior to and after The War the material held by The Library has been used to illustrate or write numerous books, articles, theses, and dissertations, and our photographs have been used for everything from decorating office space and advertising clothing to gracing pavilions in Hong Kong and as placemats for wedding receptions.

 The Library has provided numerous university history grad students with practical work experience.
 On May 31, 2013, The Library celebrated its thirty-fifth year.